itpplasma/MEPHIT/README.md

 ## Initial build

 In the following sections, it is assumed that the environment variable `MEPHIT_DIR` points to the desired build directory.
-If libneo, MFEM, and FGSL are not in their default location (adjacent to MEPHIT and in the system default, respectively), the environment variables `LIBNEO_DIR`, `MFEM_DIR`, and `FGSL_PATH` need to be set as well.
+If libneo & KiLCA, MFEM & FGSL are not in their default location (adjacent to MEPHIT and in the system default, respectively), the environment variables `LIBNEO_DIR`, `KILCA_DIR`, `MFEM_DIR`, and `FGSL_PATH` need to be set as well.
 At ITPcp, you can put the following into your `~/.bashrc`:

 ```bash
 export LIBNEO_DIR=/temp/AG-plasma/codes/libneo/build-master